adamhope/rpi-basilisk2-sdl2-nox/README.md

 ### Requirements
 - A Raspberry Pi
 - A blank SD card
+- Your Raspberry Pi is connected to a network

+### Assumptions
+- Your username for the raspberry pi is "pi"
+- Your password is "raspberry"
+_It is recommened that you change these_

 ### Step 1: Create a fresh Raspibian Lite image

-1. Download the Raspberry Pi Imager from https://www.raspberrypi.com/software/
+1. Download and launch the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
-2. Insert the SD card
+2. Insert a blank SD card
 3. Select your Raspberry Pi Device
 4. Select Raspbian Lite as the OS, it's under **Raspberry Pi OS (other)**
 5. Select the SD card as your storage device
+6. Click next
+7. Optional: Customise settings e.g. hostname, username and password, wifi settings
+8. Click next
-6. When the SD card has been prepared you can put it in your Raspberry Pi and boot the machine
+9. When the SD card has been prepared eject it

 ### Step 2: Install Basilisk II

-To install, boot into your freshly created Raspberry Pi OS Lite and login with the default user "pi" (password "raspberry").
-Then run the following commands:
+To install Basilisk II, boot your Raspberry Pi from the freshly created SD card.

+You may need to wait for the Pi to complete a few steps such as generating SSH keys and reszing the partition on the SD card.
+When promted to login use the username "pi" and password "raspberry", unless you have changed them.

+Once you have logged inrun the following commands:
 ```bash
 sudo apt install git
 git clone https://github.com/ekbann/rpi-basilisk2-sdl2-nox
 cd rpi-basilisk2-sdl2-nox
 bash run.sh
 ```
-When the script ends, it will run Basilisk II automatically but you can also manually start by typing `BasiliskII`.
+When the script has finished Basilisk II will start automatically.
+In future you can manually start by typing `BasiliskII`.
 Enjoy!

-### Optional: Starting Basilisk II automatically.
+### Optional: Start Basilisk II automatically on boot

-These instructions will guide you to configure your Raspberry Pi running Raspbian to **boot directly into Basilisk II** after a **5-second delay** for a more seamless experience.
+These instructions will guide you through configuring your Raspberry Pi running Raspbian to **boot directly into Basilisk II** for a more seamless emulator experience.
+There is a 5 second delay where you can press a key to stay on the command line.

-#### Step 1: Auto-Start Basilisk II
+#### Step 1: Start Basilisk II automatically

-Copy basilisk_autostart.sh to your home directory and make it executable
+Copy basilisk_autostart.sh to your home directory and make it executable:

 ```bash
 cd ~